Russia bombs Mariupol theatre sheltering hundreds of women and children

 Russia denies it was responsible and said it does not target civilians.
 The Russian defence ministry said its forces had not struck the building and accused Ukraine’s far-right Azov Battalion of blowing it up, Russia’s RIA news agency said.

-Azov troops have been active in the city and taken up positions in residential builds, according to unverified reports on social media.
+Azov troops have been active in the city and taken up positions in residential buildings, according to unverified reports on social media.
 Azov troops were also reportedly at the Mariupol maternity hospital that was destroyed by Russian shelling on March 9.
 However, the maternity hospital appears to have been largely evacuated before the strike.
-The official death toll by Ukrainian authorities was of three dead, although a heavily pregnant woman, who was wounded in the attack later died and her child was still born, according to reports.
+The official death toll according to the Ukrainian authorities was three dead, although a heavily pregnant woman, who was wounded in the attack, later died and her child was stillborn, according to reports.
 It has not been possible to verify the claims that Azov fighters were in the maternity hospital either.

-Russia had previously claimed that Azov troops have been of preventing civilians from leaving the city and using them as a human shield.
+Russia previously claimed that Azov troops had been preventing civilians from leaving the city and using them as a human shield.

-At least 2,500 civilians have died in Mariupol according to the official estimates earlier this week, but that number has almost certain risen dramatically as a result of the bombing of the Mariupol theatre bombing.
+At least 2,500 civilians have died in Mariupol according to the official estimates earlier this week, but that number has almost certainly risen dramatically as a result of the bombing of the Mariupol theatre.
 Hundreds of thousands of people remain trapped in the city, with officials warning those who remain are without electricity, water and heat.

 In a glimmer of hope, peace talks between Russia and Ukraine seem to be gathering momentum as the gap between the two sides narrowed on March 16.